ds12a/raceline/README.md

 # Raceline
 ![](assets/zandvoort.png)

-A repository containing tools to generate a smooth and periodic racetrack from boundary points measured with noisy GPS or other methods.
-This code employs the CasADi Opti framework to formulate and solve an Optimal Control Problem.
+This repository contains:
-# In the Future
+1. A track fitting tool that generates a smooth and periodic racetrack from boundary points measured with noisy GPS or other methods.
+We formulate this as an Optimal Control Problem with CasADi.
-Generation of high-fideltiy minimum-time trajectories (racing lines) around racetrack models
+2. A Lie physics-based minimum-lap-time optimizer to generate optimal raceline trajectories around any track.
+(In Development!)

 # Track Generation Details
 This repository implements, with some modifications, the track-fitting algorithm described in Peratoni and Limebeer's paper.
 Given two sets of noisy GPS boundary points, we fit a 3D smooth and differentiable ribbon model to the data that is suitable for use with minimum lap time optimization and other autonomous racing related algorithms.